lucylow/Microaggression_bingo/README.md

 ----

 ## Books_to_Read_for_White_Males_Named_J0hn &#x1F49C;
- * Algorithms of Oppression
+ * Algorithms of Oppression: How Search Engines Reinforce Racism
- * Automating Inequality
- * Programmed Inequality
+ * Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor
+ * Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge in Computing
- * Weapons of Math Destruction <3
+ * Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy <3
- * Race After Technology
  * Dark Matters
+ * Race After Technology: Abolitionist Tools for the New Jim Code
- * The Age of Surveillance Capitalism
+ * The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power
- * Artificial Unintelligence
+ * Artificial Unintelligence: How Computers Misunderstand the World
  * Through Google-Colored Glass
  * Invisble Women: Data Bias in a World Designed for Men <3
  * You Look Like a Thing and I Love You
- * The Intersectional Internet
+ * The Intersectional Internet: Race, Sex, Class, and Culture Online
+ * Brotopia: Breaking Up the Boys' Club of Silicon Valley
  * Behind the Screen: Content Moderation in the Shadows of Social Media
  * Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech